DataDog/documentation/content/en/real_user_monitoring/session_replay/mobile/privacy_options.md

 ### Allow all (no masking)

-With the `allow all` setting enabled, all text is revealed.
+With the `allow` setting enabled, all text is revealed.

 {{< img src="real_user_monitoring/session_replay/mobile/masking-mode-allow-all.png" alt="What your application screen may resemble when `allow all` is enabled." style="width:60%;">}}